Funding Sources From the University

 • Funds are reimbursed after event completion.

-• Applications must include a budget showing all expected income and expenses
+• Applications must include a budget showing all expected income and expenses.

 • If funding is granted, the organization is required to complete the DDF receipt submission form at the conclusion of the event.